 2. I’m too young to think about pension saving

 Once you start working, it’s never too early to think about pension saving.
-The sooner you start saving, the more money you should be able to save for retirement, and the longer your funds have to grow.
+The sooner you start saving, the more money you should be able to save for retirement, and the longer your funds have to grow thanks to compound interest.
 Plus, the more you can save now the earlier you could retire.
 Starting young also means pension saving should be less painful, as you won’t have to make huge contributions to put a decent amount aside.

 For example if you start saving at age 30 and contribute 15% of a £30,000 salary, you may have a pension fund worth £196,100 when you retire.
 If you only start saving at 45, the same level of contributions may leave you with £109,500 at retirement.*